Our Board

 With over 15 years experience in education in Australia and overseas, Harmony has a diverse range of skills in both curriculum and pedagogy, with a passion for trauma-informed practice, storytelling, project-based learning and Aboriginal and Torres Strait Islander education.

-In her role as Education and Community Partnerships Manager, Harmony is working in collaboration with cultural Custodians to develop educational resources for Jajoo Warrngara: The Culture Classroom.
+In her role as Education and Senior Program Manager, Harmony is working in collaboration with cultural Custodians to develop educational resources for Jajoo Warrngara: The Culture Classroom.

 Harmony Domaille